Netsuite Suitelet Developer Resources

 search.getValue();

 5. NetSuite is a very comprehensive web application, and sometimes it's difficult to know how to navigate to certain areas of the application.
 NetSuite Search Box comes to a rescue.
-Virtually anything can be searched through search box, and it will guide you to a place where you can make edits and views.
+Virtually anything can be searched through the search box, and it will guide you to a place where you can make edits and views.

 References

 Here is a sample chapter on SuiteScript from a book published by John Wiley & Sons.
-It covers the high level overview of the SuiteScript with examples.
+It covers the high-level overview of the SuiteScript with examples.
 Must see for beginners.
 If the link below doesn't work for some reason, you may grab one from here.

 Writing Your Own Ticket with SuiteScript